agrc/gis.utah.gov/_posts/2020-01-29-cognitive-maps.md

 ![Network Head]({% link images/network_head.png %}){: .flex .flex--center}

 I bet you remember where you were on the morning of September 11th, 2001 when you heard the news.
 I’d venture to say that you also remember the city, state, and room that you were standing in.
 But why is this?
 Why is it that certain memories are permanently tied to a geographic location?

 True, September 11th was a life-altering event, but our brains function similarly with less eventful memories.
 For instance, maybe it's a particular bend in a road that triggers a specific conversation, or maybe it's a song that takes you back to a time and place.
 Regardless of the trigger, our brains are remarkably good at creating spatial connections.
-In addition to the conversation, your brain stored related content such as geographic location, time of day, and the individuals present.
+In addition to the conversation, your brain stores related content such as geographic location, time of day, and the individuals present.
 And when you retrieve this memory, you likely retrieve the geographic information as well.

 Does this concept of a spatial storage and retrieval system sound familiar?
 In the software world we call it a geographic information system (GIS).
 Using a GIS, we create and store tabular data, along with its spatial component.
 The strength of this system is that information can be retrieved by either tabular or geographic queries.